boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Transport Planes Mapping Models {#transport-plane-mapping-models}

+   A transport plane refers to a specific forwarding behavior between PEs in order to provide packet delivery that is consistent with the corresponding SLOs.
    A network operator can define multiple transport planes.
 A transport plane may be realized in multiple ways such as (but not limited to):

    * A mesh of RSVP-TE {{?RFC3209}} or SR-TE {{?RFC9256}} tunnels created with specific optimization criteria and